-An emergency event such as a flood or other natural disaster can occur without notice.
-Sharing information rapidly in these situations can expedite prompt assistance to those in need.
+Sharing information rapidly during an emergency, pandemic or natural disaster event can speed up help for those in need, especially individuals whose health and safety may be at risk.
 But what about the privacy implications?
 What do you need to consider when handling personal information in an emergency?

-You will manage a disaster event better if you prepare by understanding these and other provisions of the IP Act.
-We have a guideline for public service officers who need to use, disclose, or access personal information in a disaster or emergency event.
+Queensland public sector agencies will be better prepared to handle personal information before, during and after an emergency, pandemic or disaster event if they understand these flexibilities and other provisions of the IP Act.
+We have a guideline for public service officers who need to use, disclose, or access personal information in an emergency, pandemic or disaster event.
 It includes practical tips and examples to increase understanding and help simplify compliance with the IP Act.
-View Privacy flexibility in disaster management.